 Percival included some notes on the geology and physical geography of the vicinity of Cape Town.
 For example, he surmised that the Fish Hoek Valley (crossing the peninsula from Vishoekbaai to Chapman's Bay) had formerly been a strait that became filled with blown sand.
 He thought that the Cape Flats must have been formed in a similar manner, as its soil consists mainly of sea sand, shell fragments, and other marine products.
 Furthermore, the shore of Table Bay had the same composition and he concluded that the bay was becoming smaller and shallower by the deposition of blown sand.
 These ideas were not new, for around 1793 Colonel R.J.
 Gorden* had estimated that the advance of the Table Bay shore, as a result of sand blown in from the shore of False Bay, amounted to about one pace per year over a period of 50 years.
 However, Gordon did not publish his observations.

-Percival also wrote An account of the island of Ceylon...
+Percival also visited Ceylon from 1897 and wrote An account of the island of Ceylon...
 (2nd ed., London, 1805), covering the same topics as in his book on the Cape.
 This work too was translated into German and French.